 A new perspective can profoundly affect people’s outlook on life.
 Evidence suggests that being aware of our acts of kindness in addition to our gratitude can help us feel more positive and content.

-The world could be a better place if more people were kind to each other.
+The world could be better if more people were kind to each other.
 A random act of kindness can bolster positive self-assurance, control, contentment, and optimism.
 They may also inspire others to do good deeds after witnessing it firsthand, resulting in a more positive environment.

 Connects With New People